equinor/geodetic-engine/README.md

 - **Objects the first build wrote are visible to the second.** The existing-key check reads the output database, so a datum or unit the first source already imported is reused rather than re-imported or collided with.
-- **A failed append leaves the earlier build intact.** The transaction is rolled back, but the file is not deleted: it is not this build's to destroy.
+- **A failed append leaves the earlier build intact.** Staging is discarded, including when validation fails after its transaction commits.
+The published file is never modified in place.
 - **Each build keeps its own report and log.** An appending build writes `<output>.projdb.report.json` or `<output>.osdudb.report.json` beside the database rather than overwriting `<output>.report.json`, so the provenance of